 - Have repayment ability based on the following debt to income ratios: total monthly obligations / gross monthly income cannot exceed 42%.

 - 100% financing – Unlike most other types of mortgage financing, USDA mortgages require no down-payment which makes it easier for first time home buyers to own homes.
 The USDA loan is available in all 50 states, please contact us below to learn more.

 - Lower credit scores possible – because USDA guaranteed loans are backed by the government, those with a “less than perfect” credit history have an easier time getting approved for a USDA loan.
 As of 2019 the minimum credit score needed is a 620

 - Secure fixed rate terms – The USDA program is a standard 30-year fixed mortgage with no early payoff penalty.

 - Easier to qualify because they’re guaranteed or backed by the federal government, lenders are more likely to offer the program.

 - Attractive interest rates – since Rural Housing guarantees the mortgages against default, USDA loans usually have better interest rates than most conventional mortgage loans.

-- Low monthly mortgage insurance – Monthly mortgage insurance costs is much less when compared to other FHA and conventional loan programs.
+- Low monthly mortgage insurance – Monthly mortgage insurance costs are much less when compared to other FHA and conventional loan programs.